Zappos: Amazon subsidiary

 In 2009, Zappos announced an acquisition by Amazon.
-Within Zappos’ board of directors, two of the five—Hsieh and Alfred Lin—were primarily concerned with maintaining Zappos company culture, whereas the other three wanted to maximize profits in a down economy.
+Within Zappos’ board of directors, two of the five—Hsieh and Alfred Lin—were primarily concerned with maintaining Zappos company culture, whereas the other three wanted to maximize profits in the 2008 financial crisis.
 Initially, Hsieh and Lin planned to buy out their board of directors, which they estimated would cost $200 million.
 In the midst of this, Amazon executives approached Zappos with the proposition of buying the company outright.
 After an hour-long meeting with Amazon CEO Jeff Bezos, Hsieh sensed that Amazon would be open to letting Zappos continue to operate as an independent entity, and started negotiations.
 On July 22, 2009, Amazon announced that it would buy Zappos for $940 million in a stock and cash deal.
 Owners of shares of Zappos were set to receive approximately 10 million Amazon.com shares, and employees would receive a separate $40 million in cash and restricted stock units.
 The deal was eventually closed in November 2009 for a reported $1.2 billion.

 On June 22, 2012, Zappos announced it would be handing operations of its Kentucky warehouse to Amazon on September 1, 2012.
 The outlet housed in the Kentucky warehouse remains open, but the name was changed to 6pm Outlet.

 2012 hacking incident

 On January 16, 2012, Zappos announced that its computer systems were hacked, compromising the personal information of 24 million customers.
 In response, the company required all of its customers to change their passwords on the site, though it noted that it was highly unlikely that password information was obtained due to encryption.
 This incident led to a class action suit In re Zappos.com, Inc., Customer Data Security Breach Litigation, with plaintiffs claiming that Zappos did not adequately protect their personal information.
 After the case was initially dismissed, plaintiffs appeal was upheld by the Ninth Circuit Court of Appeals.
 Zappos appealed the decision to the Supreme Court, but this was ultimately rejected.
-As of July 2019 litigation continues.
+A settlement was reached in October 2019.
+Customers received a 10% discount on one order.
+Zappos denied wrongdoing, but is expected to pay $1.6 million in court costs.